Sack of Manfredonia: Sources and analysis

 Antonio Nicastro, who had negotiated the castle's surrender, compiled an official report entitled Relazione della presa di Manfredonia dai Turchi on behalf of P. Gabriele da Cerignola.
 This has been preserved at the Archivio della Curia Provincializia dei P.P.
 Cappuccini di Foggia, and it is the most detailed primary source about the sacking.
 Two other manuscript accounts written by anonymous authors are also known and have been preserved at the Biblioteca della Deputazione Napoletana di Storia Patria.
-One of these is critical of the Duke of Osuna and was likely written by an opponent of the Spanish administration, while the other is an eyewitness report which was sent to the Archbishop of Manfredonia, Annibale Serugo de Gimnasiis, by a Capitolare of Siponto.
+One of these is critical of the Duke of Osuna and was likely written by an opponent of the Spanish administration, while the other is an eyewitness report which was sent to the Archbishop of Manfredonia, Annibale Serugo de Gimnasiis, by a member of the cathedral chapter of Siponto.

 An account of the sacking was published in Cronologia dei Vescovi e Arcivescovi Sipontini (1680) by historian Pompeo Sarnelli; in this work the attack was referred to as a massacre (eccidio di Manfredonia).
 The attack is also referred to in Il Pellegrino al Gargano (1680), a religious and hagiographical work by Marcello Cavaglieri which claims that divine intervention prevented the Ottomans from attacking other localities besides Manfredonia.
 Cavaglieri wrote that while the Ottomans were in the city, the archangel Michael miraculously appeared with an army of 6,000 mounted warriors on the Gargano cliffs, and this is said to have prevented the Turkish general from sacking the rest of the Gargano.
 Cavaglieri claimed that this miracle was witnessed by some of the residents who were taken as slaves and were later ransomed.

 The sack was a significant blow to the prestige of the Spanish Neapolitan viceroyalty, and it has been noted that factors which allowed it to happen included poor governance and a lack of preparedness.
 The conduct of Perez, Velasco and Carafa have also been criticised.
 There have been some allegations that the Duke of Osuna might have been involved in the planning of the attack, and there were rumours that he was in league with the Ottomans as part of a wider plot to take the Neapolitan crown for himself.
 These allegations are unlikely to be true, and were possibly spread by opponents of the Duke after his fall from power in Naples.